For now, see my dads designs first Mine are futher down

 That is Ken Murimatzu (I am not sure of the spelling) above He was a Japanese engineer.
 My dads department grew and later my dad was working with 4 other engineers.

-My father and his team in New product development made Vulcan a very rich company.
-After my dad retired and the owner eventually died and then the Alm sons took is over and really screwed up that company.
-I told my dad they would screw the company up within 10 years but it only took them 3 years.
-I have many fond memories of hanging out there including a few summer jobs driving a fork lift and loading the trucks which never seemed to end.
-They were waiting in lines to take the products away.
 I remember one year when Design CANADA put out there stuff about the 4 best designs in CANADA and three of them were my dads I also remember an article about the 4 best designs in the world the three of them where my dads the 4th was that high speed train in Japan.

 My dad was pretty busy doing other jobs while he was at Vulcan